thusharanavod123/AutoDeployHub-CICD-Microservices/README.md

 # AutoDeployHub-CICD-Microservices
 End-to-end DevOps project featuring a microservice-based web application, containerized with Docker, deployed via Kubernetes, and managed through a CI/CD pipeline using GitHub Actions and Terraform on AWS.
 Includes full observability with Prometheus and Grafana.

+🧾 Extended README Introduction (for top of README.md) 🚀 AutoDeployHub is a complete DevOps lifecycle project that demonstrates modern CI/CD practices on a microservice architecture.
+The project includes:

+🚧 Infrastructure as Code using Terraform

+🐳 Containerization with Docker

+🔁 CI/CD pipelines using GitHub Actions

+☸️ Kubernetes orchestration with Helm

+🔍 Monitoring & alerting with Prometheus and Grafana

+☁️ Cloud deployment on AWS (EC2/EKS)

+Ideal for DevOps engineers, cloud enthusiasts, and students who want hands-on experience in production-grade delivery pipelines.